guglio/fibonacci/README.md

 For more information on snapshot testing, here is the official documentation<br>
 [Snapshot Testing with Jest](https://jestjs.io/docs/en/snapshot-testing#snapshot-testing-with-jest)

-To run the tests, open terminal and type:
+To test the application, run in the project directory the following command:
 ```shell
 npm test
 ```
 ## Create a production version

-When you're ready to deploy to production, open terminal and type:
+When you're ready to deploy to production run in the project directory the following command:
 ```shell
 npm run build
 ```